sparkison/eemove/README.md

 ## Build instructions
 Includes ANT build file.
 Compile using `ant compile clean dist`

-jar file `eemove.jar` will be created within the newly created **dist** folder.
+jar file `cmsmove.jar` will be created within the newly created **dist** folder.

-Or you can download one of the precompiled release via the [releases](https://github.com/sparkison/eemove/releases) tab.
+Or you can download one of the precompiled release via the [releases](https://github.com/sparkison/cmsmove/releases) tab.
 (Note: the releases are typically a few commits behind master.
 For the latest version download and compile the source).

-Move **eemove.jar** to wherever you like, then `cd` into your ExpressionEngine websites root on your local dev and run using `java -jar /PATH_TO_EEMOVE/eemove.jar`, and simply follow the prompts!
+Move **cmsmove.jar** to wherever you like, then `cd` into your ExpressionEngine websites root on your local dev and run using `java -jar /PATH_TO_EEMOVE/cmsmove.jar`, and simply follow the prompts!

-Alternatively, if you get tired of typing out `java -jar ...` every time, you can add eemove as a bash alias.
+Alternatively, if you get tired of typing out `java -jar ...` every time, you can add cmsmove as a bash alias.
 To do so, edit your `bash_profile` (E.g. `nano ~/.bash_profile`) and add the following:
 ```
-# Shortcut for eemove
+# Shortcut for cmsmove
-alias eemove="java -jar /PATH_TO_EEMOVE/eemove.jar"
+alias cmsmove="java -jar /PATH_TO_EEMOVE/cmsmove.jar"
 ```

-Exit and save your bash profile, and finally reload it (`source ~/.bash_profile`) and you should be able to enter `eemove` at the terminal to display the eemove help screen.
+Exit and save your bash profile, and finally reload it (`source ~/.bash_profile`) and you should be able to enter `cmsmove` at the terminal to display the cmsmove help screen.

 ## Useage
-Push uploads to staging environment: `eemove push -l staging -u`
+Push uploads to staging environment: `cmsmove push -l staging -u`

 Breakdown of the above command: